jeffharrell/home-assistant-config/README.md

 - Turns on all lights and sends me pictures if the alarm is triggered
 - Turns on the inside lights if the alarm is set to away and the sun goes down
 - Remind me if I left the house and didn't arm the alarm
+- Tells alexa to speak the status of my home alarm when it changes

 **Climate**
 - Disable the HVAC if the house fan is turned on